tikhonova/Building_Pipelines/README.md

 ### Project Description

-The goal os this project is to build a tool with easily understandable UI, which would allow people working in emergency centers quickly classify and prioritize incoming messages.
+The goal of this project is to build a tool with easily understandable UI, which would allow people working in emergency centers quickly classify and prioritize incoming messages.

 <b>Technical goals</b>:
 <ul>1.
 Analyze real messages that were sent during disaster events.</ul>